 Pack your passports

-Passports are required on all but the White Pass Summit Excursion, including the hiking service trips.
+Passports are required on all but the White Pass Summit Excursion.
 Reservations are highly recommended.
 Cruise ship passengers can board dockside, if they purchase tickets through the cruise line.
 The White Pass Summit train is equipped with a wheelchair lift, but be aware that others may not be.
 Space is limited in cars equipped with a lift, so please advise when booking if your party will need extra assistance when boarding.